What has the Innovation Fund supported?

 - E-health to foster adolescents’ agency and access to sexual and reproductive services and supplies (ForoLAC).
 In Argentina, Centro de Estudios de Estado y Sociedad (CEDES) developed and launched a web application, #Donde, that provides georeferenced information for young people on over 12,600 RH and contraceptive distribution outlets such as, condom delivery points, HIV testing centers, advice on STIs, vaccine centers, and quality counselling on contraception and safe abortion.
 The #Donde web app answers frequently asked questions on contraceptives and features crowdsourced reviews on the quality of RH services rendered.

-- Pharmacy Assistant Mentorship Program & Youth-friendly Pharmacy Services (SSWG).
+- Pharmacy Assistant Mentorship Program & Youth-friendly Pharmacy Services (Systems Strengthening Working Group).
 In Malawi, VillageReach tackled key barriers to youth access to RH supplies: contraceptive stockouts, provider attitudes, and clinical standards and procedures.
 Pharmacy assistants, trained as mentors, coached local health facility staff to improve commodity availability and support good supply chain practices.
 The work has leveraged $6 million in new funding from USAID to expand the project’s scope and impact.

-- Expanding Access to Menstrual Cups for Youth in Uganda (NURHT Caucus).
+- Expanding Access to Menstrual Cups for Youth in Uganda (New and Underused Reproductive Health Caucus).
 In Uganda, Womena tested six novel distribution models for the Ruby Cup® menstrual cup, which offers ecologically sound menstrual health management to women with limited access to affordable sanitary products.
 Additionally, Womena also successfully advocated for the removal of import duties, laying the foundation for greater product affordability.

 Round 15 (2017): Theme - Maternal Health

-- Quality Audit of Oxytocin Ampoules (Solution for Injection) in Ethiopia (MHS Caucus).
+- Quality Audit of Oxytocin Ampoules (Solution for Injection) in Ethiopia (Maternal Health Supplies Caucus).
 Monash University assessed the landscape for quality oxytocin in Ethiopia.
 Compromised quality has undermined the Ethiopian Government’s efforts to address postpartum hemorrhage.
 Working with the Government, researchers assessed the quality of three brands of SRA-approved oxytocin ampoules in public health care facilities in Oromia, Afar, and Addis Ababa.
 All samples collected passed the sterility and endotoxin tests.
 Only three failed to meet specifications for content likely due to heat exposure.
-The complete study results will be published in a peer-reviewed journal.

 Round 16 (2018): General Call